euroargodev/argopy/docs/contributing.rst

 write it.
 During Continuous Integration testing, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
-Thus, good style is a requirement for submitting code to *argopy*.
+Thus, good style is a requirement for submitting code to *Argopy*.

 Code Formatting
 ---------------

-*argopy* uses several tools to ensure a consistent code format throughout the project:
+**Argopy** uses several tools to ensure a consistent code format throughout the project:

 * `Flake8 <http://flake8.pycqa.org/en/latest/>`_ for general code quality